Marriott saves time for hotel managers and drives bookings with the Yext Knowledge Engine

-Marriott uses Yext Listings to manage hotel digital knowledge globally, while also empowering individual hotel franchisees to customize their listings with local content themselves.
-The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Marriott uses Yext Listings to manage hotel digital knowledge globally, while also empowering individual hotel franchisees to customise their listings with local content themselves.
+The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems and the entire PowerListings® Network — over 100 maps, apps, search engines, GPS systems and social networks including Google, Apple, Facebook, Bing and Yahoo.

 With Yext, Marriott can update and maintain information for every hotel, all from a single comprehensive dashboard — and distribute as much control to local managers as necessary.

 “While the vast majority of our hotels are franchised, we were looking for a scalable way to keep all of our online local citations in check,” says Florent Abaziou, Search Marketing Manager at Marriott.
 “There are so many important online local citations across the web, and it’s becoming difficult for individual hotels to manage these themselves.
 We would rather find a way to support them with this — and give them time back to focus on the other parts of the business.
 What we found with Yext was really a one-stop solution for our properties to keep everything up to date.”

 For a global hotel company, letting the unique attributes of each location shine through is vital to communicating why guests might want to stay there.